OutlierVentures/Custom-Augur-Market/README.md

 ```
 By default, this will start on the Kovan testnet.
 Add the option `mainnet` for the mainnet.

-After starting the node for the first time, it will sync up with the blockchain, outputting lines like the below for a few minutes:
+When starting the node for the first time, it will sync up with the blockchain, outputting lines like the below for a few minutes:

 ```
 ...